sagemath/trac_to_gh/Issue 633.md

 # Issue 633: spkg-[install|check] should verify that SAGE_LOCAL is defined

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/633

 Original creator: mabshoff